kube-rs/kube/README.md

 }
 ```

-How you handle them is up to you, you could build your own `Reflector`, or you can do more controllery logic.
-Here's how such a function would look:
+How you handle them is up to you, you could build your own state, you can call a kube client, or you can simply print events.
+Here's a sketch of how such a handler would look:

 ```rust
 fn reconcile(c: &APIClient, event: WatchEvent<PodSpec, PodStatus>) -> Result<(), failure::Error> {